Category: Donna Does Desserts

 Anyway, it has a sweet crumbly crust.
 I love soft crusts!
 But it’s not real chocolate, and it doesn’t taste like chocolate, unless it’s the cheap drugstore kind.
 The filling has a slightly crunchy filling, of substance, but not chewy.

 For Illustration Friday, the subject was: “sugary.”
 I’ve always hated to follow directions, and the sound of this word sets my teeth on end, anyway.
-I’ve never liked sugar as a topping, not even confectioners’ sugar.
+I’ve never liked powdered sugar on baked goods.
 But I do like jimmies!
 Out here they call them sprinkles.
 I prefer all chocolate.

 out of jimmies